Guide to IVF Embryo Grading

 By women’s health expert Halle Tecco, MPH, MBA

-If you are going through IVF, you may have received an embryo report outlining the “grades” of your embryo(s).
-These can be difficult to decipher, so we’ve written this guide to walk you through how embryologists come up with this grade and what it means for your chances of success.
+If you are going through in vitro fertilization (IVF), you may have received an embryo report outlining the "grades" of your embryo(s).
+While an embryo grading chart is a useful tool for embryologists to use, the grades can be difficult to decipher.
+So, we've written this guide to walk you through how embryologists come up with this grade and what it means for your chances of success.

 How are IVF embryos graded?

 The embryo grade system looks at the development in two stages.
 The day 3 embryo, also known as the “cleavage stage” embryo, looks at the number of cells and their structure.
 Day 5 stage looks at the blastocyst stage.